avi-sundaresan/undemocracy/README.md

 ## The models

 The models can be found in the notebooks directory.
-I use a logistic regression as a baseline (which has mediocre performance, perhaps unsurprisingly), and compare it to a vanilla MLP, which significantly improves performance (93%).
+I use a logistic regression as a baseline (which has mediocre performance, perhaps unsurprisingly), and compare it to a vanilla MLP, which significantly improves performance (by ~30%).

 ## Neural Architecture Search